 VIBRATO IN EXTENDED POSITIONS

 Hand tension kills vibrato immediately, and the worst producer of hand tension is the extended position, in any region of the fingerboard.
 Trying to acheive a nice warm vibrato with a tense extended hand is a little like trying to sing without having any air in our lungs: it is almost certainly better not even to try do do it.
 Small-handed cellists especially will be well advised to take advantage of almost any imaginable possibility (refingering or shifting-instead-of-stretching) to eliminate strained extended hand postures on notes which need vibrato.
-In the example below the red rectangles indicate the fingerings that small-handed cellists might want to avoid because of the cramping effect that the extensions have on the vibrato:
+In the examples below the red rectangles indicate the fingerings that small-handed cellists might want to avoid because of the cramping effect that the extensions have on the vibrato:

 VIBRATO IN DOUBLE STOPS